agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 In some cases my system may need more RAM than I have available.
 For those cases I need a [swap](https://help.ubuntu.com/community/SwapFaq) file that can act as reserve.
 If RAM utilization expands beyond my physical RAM, the excess data will spill over into swap and ensure the validator can continue running.

-Any spillover into swap should be temporary, so I usually monitor if the RAM drive and swap space starts filling up.
+Any spillover into swap should be temporary, so I usually monitor if the RAM disk and swap space starts filling up.
 If that happens there is likely something wrong.

 Ubuntu server creates a swap file by default, but I want a bigger one to ensure I have enough space.
 So I delete the existing one and create a new one.
 To do this, I first fetch a list of the current swap files in the system:
 ```bash